Broadcasters

-The Braodcaster network, forward private transactions on behalf of users and covering the associated gas costs.
+The Broadcaster network, forward private transactions on behalf of users and covering the associated gas costs.
 Users pay a small premium on top of the gas cost from their private balance to the Broadcaster's private balance in exchange for the service.

 Broadcasters are only needed for transactions that originate from a 0zk address (i.e. not needed for Shield transactions).
 Through Broadcaster, private transactions within the RAILGUN privacy system remain unlinked to public addresses, ensuring anonymity even during interactions with smart contracts.